k-mughal/Ansible/Modules-Find,Use,Troubleshoot&Repeat/README.md

   <img src="https://github.com/k-mughal/Ansible/assets/18217530/221db02e-1720-4955-9c56-7b25bff4dc9b">
 </p>

 - In this segment, we will establish a database named "account" and include a user named "premiumUser."
-To accomplish this, locate the appropriate module in the documentation's  <a href="https://docs.ansible.com/ansible/2.8/modules/list_of_files_modules.html" target="_blank">Module Index.</a> Navigate to the <a href="https://docs.ansible.com/ansible/2.8/modules/list_of_files_modules.html" target="_blank"> Database modules</a>, specifically the MySQL section where you can find the module "mysql_db – Add or remove MySQL databases from a remote host".
-Once there, proceed to the <a href=" https://docs.ansible.com/ansible/2.8/modules/mysql_db_module.html#mysql-db-module" target="_blank"> Examples </a> section and replicate the initial code block.
+To accomplish this, locate the appropriate module in the documentation's  <a href="https://docs.ansible.com/ansible/2.8/modules/list_of_files_modules.html" target="_blank" rel="noopener noreferrer">Module Index.</a> Navigate to the <a href="https://docs.ansible.com/ansible/2.8/modules/list_of_files_modules.html" target="_blank" rel="noopener noreferrer"> Database modules</a>, specifically the MySQL section where you can find the module "mysql_db – Add or remove MySQL databases from a remote host".
+Once there, proceed to the <a href=" https://docs.ansible.com/ansible/2.8/modules/mysql_db_module.html#mysql-db-module" target="_blank" rel="noopener noreferrer"> Examples </a> section and replicate the initial code block.

   <p align="center">
   <img src="https://github.com/k-mughal/Ansible/assets/18217530/cbae487e-16ab-4d52-8baa-f72adb854ad4">